Sailing Snow (a type of ship) named the Thane of Fife

 and those standing and registered immediately before and after him on this ship list.

-See ship passenger list below.
+See detailed ship passenger list displayed below.

 Link to Kerchner/Kirchner Surname Genetic Genealogy YDNA Testing Project